n-saraseka/bad_apple_tiler/README.md

 Python ver.
 3.0 or later.

 # Setting up
+Download the code using the *Clone or Download/Download as ZIP* button and extract the archive to your chosen directory.
-You will need 3 files to run the tiling app: **the video** and **2 images** that will be used for tiling.
+You will need 3 files to run the tiling script: **the video** and **2 images** that will be used for tiling.
 There are example video and images in the repository, but you may replace them with your own.

 ## Video restrictions
-The video has to be at least 240p, otherwise the code will work incorrectly.
+The video has to be at least 240p.
 There are no restrictions on video's FPS, though.

 ## Tile restrictions
-The resolutions must match and your video's dimensions must be divisible by the tiles's dimensions, otherwise the code will work incorrectly.
+Tiles must have equal resolution and the video's dimensions should be divisible by tiles's dimensions.

 # How to use
 Open a command line window in the folder where you've saved the code and input the following: